mosip/documentation/docs/test-automation/ui-test-rig-automation.md

 ## Execution from docker

+**Setup**
-   **Setup**: For the docker setup of uitestrig we need to deploy uitestrig in a docker then we can directly run it using RUN button then after execution we will get report in uitestrig folder in minio.
+For the docker setup of uitestrig we need to deploy uitestrig in a docker then we can directly run it using RUN button then after execution we will get report in uitestrig folder in minio.

 ## Pre-requisite data